KhoalaS/ModAnalyzer/README.md

 # ModAnalyzer
-This tool aims to help understand how APK files are modified, by showing the user a side by side comparison of original and modified code.
+This tool aims to help understand how APK files are modified, by showing the user a line by line comparison of original and modified code.

 ## How does it work?
 A one to one comparison of .smali or .class files is often not feasible due to minor code changes